 People used to reference my breasts in conversation.
 Last week i went bra shopping, and the new girl at the store was not convinced to get me a bra in my actual size until i made her measure me.
 Ahh.

 You can also just throw away all rules and play by ear.posted almost 6 years ago

 30FF, hi there.

 I go for tops with a lower scoopneck, not wearing necklaces that will disappear into your cleavage, slightly baggy is better than slightly too tight, and belting in things at the waist ensures that it doesn’t just look like fat.

-Also a properly fitting bra, obviously :Pposted over 5 years ago
+Also a properly fitting bra, obviously :Pposted almost 6 years ago

 i could go on and on on this topic. i have to chime in because this is also a huge issue for me, no pun intended. i wear a 32dd and i am not into playing up my size. i have found that some of the rules for dressing a larger chest just don’t work for me! i definitely urge you to look at my styles here to see how i manage to downplay my size. i definitely don’t think loose clothing is hands off for girls with our type of figure. it’s all about balance and proportion.